 Will pension income affect my benefit entitlement?

-Does the Basic State Pension award increase every year?
+Does my pension payment increase every year?

 What happens when I die?